Sattva-108/ShaguTweaks-Mods-TBC-2.4.3/README.md

 - **Unit Frame Energy & Mana Tick**
 *Adds an energy & mana tick to the player frame.*

+- **MiniMap Framerate & Latency**
+*Adds a small framerate & latency display to the mini map.* - :speech_balloon:**Tweaked by RestyleUI.**

+- **MiniMap Timer**
+*Adds a togglable timer to the minimap clock.* - :speech_balloon:**Tweaked by RestyleUI.** <br>
+*Left click the clock to toggle the timer, left click the timer to start/pause or right click to reset.*

+- **Restyle UI**
+*Restyles and adds more functionality to minimap, framerate frame, timer, clock, buffs, buttons, minimap and unit names.*
+*If you are using MinimapButtonBag addon the MinimapButtonBag button will be repositioned to the bottom left of the minimap and will shown on mouseover.*

+- **Skip Gossip Text**
+*Automatically skips some gossips (for example trainer.)* :speech_balloon:**Hold Shift key when interracting with NPC to cancel automation.**

+- **Accept Group Invites**
+*Automatically accepts group invites from friends / guildies*

 - **Hide Hotkey Text**
 *Hides the hotkeys on the action bars.*